yasiryagi/helpdesk/roles/content-creators/README.md

 ```

 ### Troubleshooting
-If you have any issues - the first step is to ask on our [Discord](https://discord.gg/mzv7DeNq)!
+If you have any issues - the first step is to ask in our [Discord server](https://discord.gg/mzv7DeNq)!

 ## Content Directory
 The new content directory is partially using [metaprotocols](https://github.com/Joystream/joystream/issues/1990).
 That means a lot of the information in a transaction is not actually available on chain, but has to be looked up in our query node.